- Summarize nutritional requirements and dietary recommendations for infants.

 Contraindications to Breastfeeding

 Although there are numerous benefits to breastfeeding, in some cases there are also risks that must be considered.
-In the United States, the CDC and the American Academy of Pediatrics recommend that a new mother with HIV should not breastfeed, because the infection can be transmitted through breast milk.
+In the United States, the CDC and the American Academy of Pediatrics recommend that a new mother with HIV should not breastfeed, because the infection can be transmitted through human milk.
 These women typically have access to bottle formula that is safe and can be used as a replacement for breast milk.
 However, in developing nations where HIV infection rates are high and acceptable infant formula can be difficult to come by, many newborns would be deprived of the nutrients they need to develop and grow.
 Also, inappropriate or contaminated bottle formulas cause 1.5 million infant deaths each year.
 As a result, the WHO recommends that women infected with HIV in the developing world should nurse their infants while taking antiretroviral therapy (ART) to lower the risk of transmission.8

 Breastfeeding also is not recommended for women undergoing radiation or chemotherapy treatment for cancer.
 Women who have had breast surgery also may not be able to breastfeed.
 When breastfeeding is contraindicated for any reason, feeding a baby formula enables parents and caregivers to meet their newborn’s nutritional needs.